Mauro Calise (Federica Web Learning Centre, University of Naples Federico II, Italy)

 The Proceedings of the Experience Track will be published by Springer in the Lecture Notes in Computer Science (LNCS) Series.

-- 8 March 2019: Camera-ready versions for Springer LNCS Proceedings and Springer copyright form.
+- 14 Mar 2019: Camera-ready versions for Springer LNCS Proceedings and copyright form.

 Submission of Work-in-Progress Short Papers

 Short papers (up to 6 pages) are also accepted in this track, reflecting work in progress, for publication in Online proceedings with ISBN.

 The use of the Springer template is mandatory:

 When submitting your paper, please indicate type of paper and track in the submission process.

 The Work-in-Progress proceedings will be submitted to CEUR-WS.org for online publication.